Web Design Standards: Guidelines for Consistency

 As this excellent ebook from UXpin teaches:

-“Figure out the goals of each page, then start mapping out the messaging for each site section.
+“Figure out the UX goals of each page, then start mapping out the messaging for each site section.
 Examine the relationships between pages, and once it all makes sense, start actually creating your content (text and images).
 When you have workable drafts, you can then start wireframing and prototyping around the rough content.
 The approach gives you a solid foundation of content to sculpt your design around.”

 Current Trends: Is Minimalism The Way To Go?